1. Home

 Help your teen become informed

-• If you allow your teen to voice their thoughts on the subject
+• if you allow your teen to voice their thoughts on the subject

 Help your teen limit the risks